An example of a veblen good

 It’s all a visible manifestation of the widening wealth gap.

 I want to separate ‘visually wealthy’ from actually wealthy here.
 They aren’t the same thing.
-I would even say they’re opposites.

 Just as long as we’re not buying Veblen goods to keep up with Mr Jones and his tall horse.

-That’s all the justification we need.
+That’s all the justification you need.

 Cya in the next one x